 Bert Hellinger was the most courageous person I know in that regard.
 He had to withstand enormous pressure to conform, but he always stayed true to what he observed, to what is, to the phenomenological truth – even when it didn’t make sense, even when it felt weird, even if it went against scientific or philosophical understanding built up over centuries in our western civilisation.
 He stayed true to his insights, even when most of the psychotherapy profession distanced themselves from him, including his closest German collaborators.
 He displayed the most courage to trust and stand by his observations, when he was attacked by those individuals and groups who had been victimised, either in their own lives, or more commonly, were outraged on behalf of those who had suffered in previous generations.
 By refusing to exclude perpetrators of all kind from his heart, he attracted the anger of victims and was accused of siding with a perpetrator.

 Victims, or those fighting on their behalf, cannot and do not want to take a systemic, phenomenological position of neutrality.
 It is too painful.
 It goes against their victim conscience; it seems to undermine their suffering and innocence.
 Those who suffered a lot want the perpetrators to be considered bad and they want them to be punished.
 They want revenge and they want condemnation.
 They also want everyone else to agree and sympathise with them.
 They insist on the distinction between good and bad, especially those who suffered from the actions of Germans; they wanted this from Bert.
 But he refused, as he knew this is futile and systemically not useful to anyone, not least the victims, and that only a position of systemic neutrality and radical inclusion is the way out of the repeating cycles of a victim-perpetrator dynamic.
-And so, he was attacked and criticised the most for some of his most profound insights, which are an incredible offer and opportunity for humanity to get out of this vicious cycle of violence and wars, if understood and internalised.
+And so, he was attacked and criticised the most for some of his most profound insights, which are an incredible offer and opportunity for humanity to get out of this vicious cycle of violence and wars, if understood, internalised and acted upon.

 Similarly, Bert was not favoured by all those who claim they were badly treated by their parents and wanted to hold on to their ‘righteous anger’ and childish accusations towards them.
 Here too, the victim conscience prevails, and stubbornly holds on to accusations.
 Some constellators who proclaimed that constellations can be used without ‘Hellinger philosophy/ideology’ and who promised these adult children they can heal without taking their mother in, continuing to hold on to their complaints against her, gained great popularity and developed parallel constellation methods under different names.